statechannels/website/server/docs/getting-started.md

 }
 ```

 This completes the first action of the game.
-Now we wait for the bot to receive the state in COMMITTING_NUM stage and apply the COMMIT_TO_NUM action, taking the game stage into REVEALING.
+Now we wait for the bot to receive the state in `COMMITTING_NUM` stage and apply the `COMMIT_TO_NUM` action, taking the game state into the `REVEALING` stage and back into our player's hands.

 ----------

 ## onUpdateEvent()

-Presumably, the bot has received our state, committed their number and moved the game into the REVEALING stage.
-We need to code our player’s REVEAL action for the REVEALING stage, and then we need to code for the end of the game in the DONE stage.
+Once the bot has received our state, it will `COMMIT_TO_NUM` progressing `state.Stage` into the `REVEALING` stage.
+Our `cfProvider` will catch the state update in the channel, and in response we need to
+  * code our player’s `REVEAL` action for the `REVEALING` stage, moving the `state.Stage` into the `DONE` stage
+  * code an end for the game in the `DONE` stage.

+We'll do this now with the `onUpdateEvent()` function:

 ```typescript
 async function onUpdateEvent({ data }) {